What is Upward Bound?

 *Listed income is for the 48 Contiguous States.
 Please contact advisor for Alaska and Hawaii low income levels.

 The figures shown under family income represent amounts equal to 150 percent of the family income levels established by the Census Bureau for determining poverty status.
-The poverty guidelines were published by the U.S. Department of Health and Human Services in the Federal Register on January 18, 2019.
+The 2020 poverty guidelines are in effect as of January 15, 2020.
+Federal Register notice was published January 17, 2020

 - Be academically able to succeed in higher education